Transport Committee - Monday 29 January 2024, 11:00am - West Yorkshire Combined Authority Webcasting

 Simon Warburton - 0:23:50

-may well the ones who are just on the the the issue of of timescales Y you're absolutely right Councillor that at this stage we don't know
+may well the ones who are just on the the the issue of of timescales Y you're absolutely right Councillor that at this stage we don't knowfor certain the nature of works

 that will be needed to put what or whatever issues we find bright, you're absolutely right to point that we need to plan for a series of scenarios and, and that's that's precisely.